JetBrains/kotlin-web-site/pages/docs/tutorials/native/using-gradle.md

 ## Opening the project in an IDE

 Any IDE that supports Gradle should allow for opening the project in the IDE.
-In the case of [IntelliJ IDEA](https://www.jetbrains.com/idea), just open the project folder and it will automatically detect it as Kotlin/Native project.
+In the case of [IntelliJ IDEA](https://www.jetbrains.com/idea), just open the project folder, and it will automatically detect it as Kotlin/Native project.

+## What's next?

+To learn how to write Gradle build scripts for real-life Kotlin/Native projects, see [Building Multiplatform Projects with Gradle](/docs/reference/building-mpp-with-gradle.html).